TopshamExchange/dotTopsham/README.md

 The command below (*nix only) will add the dotTopsham TLD to the bottom of your hosts file:

-cp /etc/hosts /etc/hosts.backup && wget --no-check-certificate --content-disposition https://raw.githubusercontent.com/TopshamExchange/dotTopsham/main/hosts.topsham -O ->> /etc/hosts
+sudo cp /etc/hosts /etc/hosts.backup && wget --no-check-certificate --content-disposition https://raw.githubusercontent.com/TopshamExchange/dotTopsham/main/hosts.topsham -O ->> /etc/hosts